Germany investigates Turk over suspected spying on Gülen supporters | ExBulletin

 Germany investigates Turk over suspected spying on Gülen supporters

-German prosecutors said on Friday they were investigating a Turkish man arrested in Düsseldorf on suspicion of spying on supporters of the cleric Fethullah Gulen’s movement while acting on behalf of Turkish intelligence services.
+BERLIN (AP) German prosecutors said on Friday they were investigating a Turkish man arrested in Düsseldorf on suspicion of spying on supporters of the religious movement Fethullah Gulens while acting on behalf of Turkish intelligence services.

 Federal prosecutors, who handle cases involving national security in Germany, said they had picked up the case from Düsseldorf investigators.
 They are investigating the arrested man on suspicion of espionage and weapons violation, prosecutors said in an email response to a question about German media reports on the investigation.